argentini/Argentini.SqlPkg/README.md

 This mode will back up all user databases on a server.

 - Provide a source connection to the master database.
-- Provide a target file path ending with 'master.bacpac' (same for optional log file).
+- Provide a target file path ending with 'master.bacpac'.
+The path will be used as the destination for each database backup file, ignoring 'master.bacpac'.
-- The target file and log paths will be used for each database backup, adjusting the file names accordingly.
+- Optionally provide a log file path ending with 'master.log'.
+The path will be used as the destination for each database backup log file, ignoring 'master.log'.
 - Accepts all arguments that the Backup action mode accepts.

 Here's a *Backup-All* example for Bash: